 Gretchen Garner is an art historian and the author of Disappearing Witness: Change in Twentieth-Century American Photography.
 She curated and wrote the exhibition catalogs for Reclaiming Paradise: American Women Photograph the Land and Six Ideas in Photography: A Celebration of Photography’s Sesquicentennial.
-She lives in Columbus, Ohio.
+More info →

 Save 20% ($39.96)

 US and Canada only

 Permission to reprint